Swimming in quarries is dangerous

 Quarry water is much colder than rivers, lakes and the sea.
 Many quarries are so deep that they are fed with water from underground springs or aquifers.
 As this water originates deep within the ground, it is extremely cold.

 As a result, you are likely to become exhausted much more quickly than you would think.
-In addition to this, a sudden plunge into cold water could cause your body to go into “shock”.
+Also a sudden plunge into cold water could cause your body to go into “shock”.

 Your body’s reaction to jumping into very cold water